ISISNeutronMuon/MDMC/doc/explanation/minimizers.rst

 How does MDMC use minimization?
 -------------------------------

-MDMC's parameter space for minimization are the parameters governing the forces between molecules in a given simulation, and it then aims to minimize the :ref:`fom-explanation-label` between a simulation using those parameters and experimental data.
-Through this, it finds the parameters which create a simulation that most closely resembles the experimental data.
+MDMC's parameter space for minimization are the parameters governing the interactions between molecules in a given simulation.
+It aims to minimize the :ref:`fom-explanation-label` between a simulation using those parameters and experimental data.
+Through this, it finds the parameters which create a simulation that most closely reproduces the experimental data.

 Derivative-free optimisation
 ----------------------------